There are a few things you should consider before deciding to open an offshore bank account.

-Looking into the history of a country can help illuminate strengths and shortcomings that a country might have, as history is a good indicator of what the future will look like.
+Looking into the history of a country can help illuminate strengths and shortcomings that a country might have.
+The history of a country is a good indicator of what the future will look like.

 For instance, Switzerland and Liechtenstein both have a stable history of political and economic certainty.
-They have low inflation, sound banking policies and no recent use of capital controls.
+They have low inflation, sound banking policies and have no recent use of capital controls.
 Not to mention they are regarded as being some of the best places in the world to open an offshore account.
 Though they might check all the right boxes, that doesn't mean it is right for you.

 Another important consideration is whether or not you need to open an account online or if you don’t mind to visit the bank in person.